avivleemann/blog/README.md

 Folder structure

-Below is an overview of the general folder structure for a blog within a nbdev site:
+Below is an overview of the general folder structure for a blog within a nbdev site 📁:

 nbs/blog
 ├── index.qmd